Connected and full of opportunities

 Challenge urban mobility

 More people means fuller streets and roads — there is a need for action when it comes to urban mobility.
-Bosch’s product portfolio already includes intelligent mobility solutions.
+Bosch’s product portfolio already includes intelligent mobility solutions and services.
 There are systems for connected parking, autonomous cars, electromobility, and multimodal transport.
 For example, car drivers do not have to waste time searching for parking spaces due to Community-based-Parking (CbP) .

 The vehicle recognizes a parking space upon approach and passes on the data anonymously to other car drivers nearby via the cloud, allowing the driver to concentrate on more important things.
 Drivers searching for a free parking spot are therefore directed straight to the next space without any loss of time.
 People parking quickly in a multi-storey car park or any other free space do not have to drive any number of times around the block — roads empty, emissions sink.
 Thanks to these innovations, people like Emily can save fuel, time, money, and above all, reduce stress levels.